 Please check whether it works at our test page.
 If all of the tests are successful, then it is installed correctly, and there is probably a problem with the web site you're using, not with AlternaTIFF.
 If only Test 3 is unsuccessful, read this.

-If the problem is only with the US Patent Office site, read this.
-If the problem is only with some other public web site, we're usually willing to help diagnose problems like that if you email us the URL of the site.
+If the problem is only with one particular public web site, we're usually willing to help diagnose problems like that if you email us the URL of the site.
 Sorry, but we can't help with problems on web sites that aren't accessible to us.

 If you are not the system administrator of your computer, this would probably be a good time to ask your system administrator for help.